The Mental Health Solution . com

 Practice using affirmations and always correct negative thoughts.

-This will strengthen your ability to forgive and break free.
+This will strengthen your ability to forgive both yourself and other people.
+It will result in a lot more peace.

 Doug Britton MFT wrote: "There's no need to take it personally even if it was meant to be taken personally."

-Sometimes, contacting an offender is advisable to expedite the forgiveness process.
+Fourth: Sometimes, contacting an offender is advisable to facilitate the forgiveness process.

 For past issues, always start by bringing the issue to God in prayer.
 And wait until it becomes clear what to do.
 Wise Christian counsel is also a good idea.